Anverse Inc

 Getting on Their Radar

-The foundation appears to identify organizations through board connections and community involvement.
+Based on available information, Anverse Inc has leveraged public-private partnerships with elected officials, agency leaders, and nonprofits to respond to community needs.
+The foundation appears to identify organisations through board connections and community involvement.
 For example, there is documented overlap between foundation leadership and Georgia Museums Inc., which operates the Booth Western Art Museum in Cartersville.

-Geographic Focus for Relationship Building: Organizations based in Cartersville, Georgia, or those working in communities where Anverse has historical ties (including Carroll County, Maryland, where their founding company operated) may have greater visibility to the foundation.
+Geographic Focus for Relationship Building: Organisations based in Cartersville, Georgia, or those working in communities where Anverse has historical ties (including Carroll County, Maryland, where their founding company operated) may have greater visibility to the foundation.

 Decision Timeline